5 Reasons Why Arizona Is A Premier Cycling Destination

 With so much diversity, Arizona offers cycling opportunities for everyone, year-round.
 So what are you waiting for?
 Hop on your bike and start pedaling in AZ!

-Marana—the Perfect Base Camp
+Marana: The Perfect Base Camp

 When you’re finally ready to explore the rest of the state’s outstanding trails, Marana’s proximity to Interstate 10 will be your new best friend.
 (But really?
 Did you see it all?
 Even the wine country near Patagonia?
 I didn’t think so.)
 Hop on the highway and easily reach every corner of the state.
 Marana’s location means that it’s just close enough to Arizona’s major cities that you don’t have to spend hours in the car to get to your cycling destination, while also far enough that city traffic won’t bog you down.